Ucodia/p5.plotSvg/documentation.md

 ## endSvgGroup
-Ends the current user-defined group of SVG elements.
+Ends the current user-defined group of SVG elements so commands are no longer associated with a group.